LKedward/focal-docs/docs/build.md

 # Building the Focal Library
 To use the Focal library, it must first be compiled for the target architecture.

-The Focal library is built and tested regularly on RHEL, Ubuntu and Windows using MinGW under [MSYS2](https://www.math.ucla.edu/~wotaoyin/windows_coding.html).
+The Focal library is built and tested regularly with gfortran on RHEL, Ubuntu and Windows (using MinGW under [MSYS2](https://www.math.ucla.edu/~wotaoyin/windows_coding.html)).

 ## Prerequisies
 - Fortran compiler supporting the 2008 standard (tested with gfortran and ifort)